Updated June 25, 2020

 “Mrs. Eu Gil-ja Sa, another early member of the Seoul church, tells of an extraordinary rumor spread around 1955.
 The church supposedly had three doors that one had to pass through before entering the central meeting hall.
 One had to remove, so the rumor went, an article of clothing as one passed through each door, so that presumably one entered the final hall completely naked.” (from Durst’s 1984 book To Bigotry No Sanction)

 Choi Syn-deok 崔信德 (1921-2016) joined in 1954.
 Later she was Professor of Sociology at Ewha Women’s University in Seoul.
-She wrote an article about the UC in Transactions of the Royal Asiatic Society, Korea Branch No. 43 (1967) The introduction stated: “She was once an active member of the Tong-il Church [ UC ] and was closely associated with Mun Son-myong.”
+Following are extracts from an article she wrote about the Unification Church in Transactions of the Royal Asiatic Society, Korea Branch No. 43 (1967) The introduction stated: “She was once an active member of the Tong-il Church [ UC ] and was closely associated with Mun Son-myong.”

 “KOREA’S TONG-IL MOVEMENT”

 “I present here a brief picture of the Tong-il Church from the sociological point of view. … Many reports have been made about these two religious bodies.
 [The other was Elder Park Tae-seon’s “Olive-Tree” Church.]
 There is, however, no one who really knows about their leaders, organizations, beliefs and practices.
 We have seen many families which have been destroyed, leaving unhappy husbands, sorrowful parents and miserable children because of these new religious movements.
 The purpose of this research is to help in the solution of these problems of disorganization of homes, and to make a scientific study about these groups, without emotional or biased opinions.